-The school does not tolerate bullying or any form of bad behaviour.
+The school does not tolerate bullying or any form of ill behaviour.
 We use praise and commendation to reward and promote high standards of behaviour.
 If problems do arise, appropriate action is taken and parents consulted, if necessary.
 The use of our 'Friendship Stop' helps ensure that no child is left feeling lost or lonely in the playground.

-Due to the increasing number of food allergies, sweets are not allowed in school.
+Due to the increasing number of food allergies, sweets and treats are not allowed to be brought in to school.
 We do ask that parents refrain from sending in sweets or other treats for birthdays, Christmas, end of term, etc.